Driven by

 CRAMPONS

-Crystal seekers often move in sloping and dangerous terrain.
+crystal seekers often move in sloping and dangerous terrain.
 Good shoes and crampons are half the life insurance.